Canada's role in Moon exploration

 Building on a strong legacy of international collaboration in space exploration, partners in the ISS, including Canada, are planning the development and construction of the Lunar Gateway, which is being led by the United States.
 The Gateway will serve as a science laboratory, a testbed for new technologies, and a hub for operations and exploration missions to the lunar surface.

-Canada's contribution to the Lunar Gateway will be Canadarm3, a smart robotic system which includes a next-generation robotic arm as well as equipment and specialized tools.
-Using cutting-edge software and advances in artificial intelligence, this highly-autonomous system will be able to:
+Canada's contribution to the Lunar Gateway will be Canadarm3, a robotic system which includes a next-generation robotic arm as well as equipment and specialized tools.
+The next-generation Canadian robotic system could be used to:

 - maintain, repair and inspect the Gateway